Odette Dynasty O’Hara

 Michael: Okay, good.
 That made me happy.
 Tell me I’m okay!

-Sabrina: As long as you’re not killing puppies like.
+Sabrina: As long as… as long as you’re not killing puppies, like…

 Michael: No, no, not at all.

-Sabrina: Everything else we can kind of eh.
+Sabrina: Everything else we can, kind of, eh, fine… [Laughs]

 Sabrina: I can show you my puppies then.